 MARIE ANTOINETTE: WORKING WITH AN HISTORICAL BASIS

-Period accurate pieces are actually the hardest to get by; that is because clothing in past centuries was way more complex and expensive that our 21st century standards.
-Because of this, most costume designers end up being constricted by their allotted budgets and have to make compromises with the accuracy.
+Period accurate pieces are actually the hardest to get by; that is because clothing in past centuries was way more complex and expensive than our 21st century standards.
+Because of this, most costume designers end up being constricted by their allotted budgets and have to make compromises with accuracy.
 This was not the case with this movie.

 The obvious starting point, in this case, it's the actual contemporary portraits of the Marie Antoinette herself.